ShanawazAlam007/PenVeno/README.md

 # PenVeno: A Beginner-Friendly Penetration Testing Tool

-PenVeno is a user-friendly penetration testing tool specifically designed for beginners in cybersecurity.
+PenVeno is a user-friendly penetration testing tool specifically designed for cybersecurity beginners.
 It offers essential functions such as operating system detection, port scanning, DNS mapping, and the creation of custom payloads.
 Developed in C++ for high performance and utilizing GTK+ for an accessible graphical user interface, PenVeno is perfect for students and early-career professionals interested in ethical hacking and network security.

 Features: